opc-cpvp/sondage-survey-external/README.md

 	... and also at the question level by adding the property "requiredErrorText": "This field is required at the question level"
 	The question level overwrites the survey level

-2)	The code to build the error box at the top of the page when thre is errors is in SurveyInit.js in function buildErrorMessage.
+2)	The code to build the error box at the top of the page when thre is errors is in SurveyHelper.js in function printProblemDetails.
 	There is probably a better to handle the construction of the "section", specially for multilanguage sites but for now it is working.

 ### Localization notes